-Contestant Name: Chapter: Max.
-Score Points Comments 1.
-Content of Manuscript 200 Importance and appropriateness of the subject Suitability of the material used Accuracy of the statements Evidence of purpose Completeness and accuracy of bibliography 2.
-Composition of Manuscript 100 Organization of content Unity of thought Logical development Language used Sentence structure Accomplishment of purpose-conclusions.
-100 3.
-Voice Quality, Pitch Articulation Pronunciation Force 100 4.
-Stage Presence Personal appearance Poise and body posture Attitude, Confidence, & Personality Ease before audience Use of proper official dress 100 5.
-Power of Expression Communicative ability - Fluency, Emphasis, Directness, Sincerity Conveyance of thought and meaning 300 6.
-Response to Questions • Ability to answer the questions on the speech, which are asked by the judges, indiciating originality, familiarity with subject and ability to think quickly.
-7. General Effects 100 • Extent to which the presentation was interesting, understandable, convincing, pleasing and held attention.
-1000 Total Points TOTAL POINTS Less time deductions: (1pt./sec.)
-Late Manuscript Deduction: GRAND TOTAL: Rank of Contestant: Judge's Signature: Date:
+Content of Manuscript Importance and appropriateness of the subject Max.
+Points Score ~

+• Importance and appropriateness of the Comments

+• Importance and appropriateness of the

+1 11 1 200

+• Suitability of the material used

+• Accuracy of the statements

+Evidence of purpose

+• Completeness and accuracy of bibliography

+.
+Composition of Manuscript

+Organization of content 100

+• Unity of thought

+Logical development

+Language used

+Sentence structure

+Accomplishment of purpose-conclusions.

+.
+Voice 100

+100

+Quality, PitchArticulation

+Pronunciation

+• Force 100

+.
+Stage Presence 100

+Personal appearance

+Poise and body posture

+• Attitude, Confidence, & Personality

+Ease before audience

+Use of proper official dress 100

+.
+Power of Expression 100

+• Communicative ability - Fluency,

+Emphasis, Directness, Sincerity

+Conveyance of thought and meaning

+.
+Response to Questions 300

+• Ability to answer the questions on the

+beech, which are asked by the judges, indiciating

+riginality, familiarity with subject and ability to

+nink quickly.

+.
+General Effects 100

+Extent to which the presentation was

+teresting, understandable, convincing, pleasing and

+eld attention.

+otal Points 1000

+1000

+TOTAL POINTS

+Less time deductions: (1pt./sec.)

+Late Manuscript Deduction:

+GRAND TOTAL: Rank of Contestant:

+Date: